mardimardimardi/ECNS_460_TopicData/README.md

 The Well-Being Ranks, Overdose Mortality by County contain county fips codes, county names and year in relation.
 The Overdose by Drug has a relationship of total non-fatal drug overdoses in each state.

 Data Processing:
+For the county health rankings data, we originally had years 2014-2023, but after further inspection the way overdose deaths were collected for 2014-2015 was significantly different that for the years 2016-2023.
+We opted to drop those years since those data sets also did not include as many well-being measures.

 The data collected was generally in clean condition.
 SOme column name changes were done, and general data manipulation was completed.
 For example, health rankings came from yearly files- these had to be merged together.
 There was generally little missing data.
 Violent crime and overdose by drugs contained zero missing values.
 However, a key data set used, health rankings, contained 13 percent N/A values.
 These appeared generally randomly scatter, and we will assume these are missing at random and will be ignored.